camoverride/camoverride.github.io/_posts/2014-12-10-pyramid-climbing.md

 But there was no time for poetic thought: there were no other people around, and it this was our chance.
 We had to take it.
 So we dashed across the road to the base of the pyramid and heaved ourselves on top of the first block.

-Eason and I are tall (we’re both almost 200cm, or 6’6” in American units).
+Eason and I are tall (we’re both almost 200 cm, or 6’6” in American units).
 I don’t know how anyone much shorter than us could reasonably heave themselves on top of one of those blocks.
 Luckily, as I’d learn soon, the blocks became shorter as the pyramid got taller, shrinking from maybe 170cm at the base to 130cm near the summit.

 We scrambled up a few more blocks before lying on our stomachs to take a break.
 I crawled towards the edge of the block and looked down.
 On the road we’d just crossed was a car.
 It approached the corner we’d just dashed up.
 A pang of adrenaline shot through me.
 Two people exited the vehicle, both carrying flashlights.
 I thought we’d been busted already, but they paid no special attention to the corner.
 They simply followed the road towards an outpost building a couple hundred meters away.